 While the methods mentioned above are among the most popular, there are other techniques available, such as near-infrared interaction, ultrasonography, MRI, and CT scans.
 However, these resources vary in accuracy and application, and are not easily accessible to every individual.

-Why Choose InBody for Measuring Body Fat:
+Why Choose InBody for Measuring Body Fat?

 Among all the methods discussed, Bioelectrical Impedance Analysis (BIA) stands out, especially when considering the advancements InBody has made in the technology.
 Not only does it provide an accurate measurement of body fat, but it also delivers other valuable metrics like skeletal muscle mass and total body water.